umegaya/lua-aws/README.md

 ## Installing

-now there is no rockspec so please copy them directory like /usr/local/share/lua/5.1/ manually.
+now there is only outdated rockspec so please copy them directory like /usr/local/share/lua/5.1/ manually.

 ## Caveats for lua 5.3 user